 I believe, from my humble opinion, that this is what every tester should strive for, since QEs are highly sought after in the most demanding markets, and will always be valued more (over a traditional QA).
 Whoever has the most complete vision of quality, even though their tasks may have been initially restricted to a certain area, will be more valuable to any organization.

-At Abstracta, we have over a decade of serving some of the world’s biggest brands like Shutterfly, Verifone and BBVA bringing dedicated QEs to the table from a cost-effective, nearshore center.
+At Abstracta, we have over a decade of serving some of the world’s biggest brands like Shutterfly, CA Technologies, and BBVA bringing dedicated QEs to the table.
 Are you in need of an outstanding, flexible QE?
 Contact us today!

 Thanks for reading!
 What are your thoughts on what is a QE, exactly?